Tag Archives: Turn In

 When you generate a FedEx or UPS shipping label in MR9 it automatically:

 • Enters the receiver’s address, phone number, and email.
+If the entity has a separate shipping address in its listing, RB9 will use that here.
 It will also validate the address before generating the label unless you deselect that option.
+And if the address is a P.O.
+Box, it will warn you that delivery might not be possible so you can change it before printing the label.

 • Sets the Ship From address, phone number, and email to the assigned business unit of your company.
 (You can select a different business unit.)